Teodor92/Project-Company-Life/specification/README.md

 ## Technical Stack

-The front-end of the application can be done with Angular/React/Vue.js or any other technology you wish.
+The front-end of the application can be done with React/Angular/Vue.js or any other technology you wish.
-The whole stack could be the MEAN stack (Express, Node and Database of your choice) or any other backend technology you wish.
+The whole stack could be the MERN stack (MongoDB, Express, React, Node.js) or any other backend technology you wish.

 ## Code Style

-Use ESLint to enforce consistent style - doesn't matter which one you use, your code should be consistent.
+Use a linter like ESLint to enforce consistent style - your code should be consistent regardless of which linter you choose.
+Make use of Prettier to auto format your code.

 ## Testing